Opera at Your School (OperaTunity) - Phoenix 2027

 Provided Materials: Teacher Resource Guide with Lesson Plans

-Load in and Load Out time needed: 30 minutes
+Load in and load out time needed: 30 minutes

-COMING SOON: 2027 REGISTRATION
+NOW OPEN: 2027 REGISTRATION

-- Click your color below to schedule.
+- Click your color below to schedule your program.

 2025/26 Arlyn M. Brewster Education Teaching Artists